- Space, geography, and landscape in Latin and Hellenistic Greek literature

 A New York City native, Elizabeth received her B.A. in Classics from Reed College (2013), where she wrote her undergraduate thesis on genre and intertextuality in the Cyrenean ktisis narratives of Callimachus and Pindar.
 She joined the Ph.D. program after receiving a M.A. in Classics from Columbia (2015).

-Elizabeth has given papers on erotic and generic paradigms in Daphnis and Chloe and the rhetoric of aging in archaic Greek lyric.
-She will be presenting her work on volcanic imagery in Claudian's De Raptu Proserpinae at a conference on late antique Latin poetry at Oxford this March.
-She has also published articles on early Seleucid coinage and on aging and epinician.
+Elizabeth has given papers on volcanic imagery in Claudian's De raptu Proserpinae, space and epigraphic epigram in Martial, generic paradigms in Daphnis and Chloe and post-Theocritean bucolic, and the rhetoric of aging in archaic Greek lyric.
+She has also published articles on early Seleucid coinage and on aging and epinician poetry.

-At Columbia, Elizabeth has served as a Teaching Assistant for “Egypt in the Classical World,” and is currently the Teaching Assistant for Greek 2102 (Homer).
-She is the current coordinator of the Center for the Ancient Mediterranean, as well as the co-organizer of the departmental colloquium series.
-Participating in university efforts to expand the audiences and scope of the study of the ancient world, Elizabeth has performed in the Barnard/Columbia Ancient Drama Group's productions of Sophocles' Trachiniae (Deianeira/Heracles), Euripides' Ion (Creusa), and Aeschylus' Choephoroi (chorus/Nurse) and recently co-organized a graduate student conference on "Refuge and Refugees in the Ancient World" that sought to put ancient representations of refugees and notions of refuge in dialogue with the contemporary refugee crisis.
-She also has been part of the Columbia archaeological team excavating at Hadrian's Villa (Lazio, Italy), for the past two seasons.
+At Columbia, Elizabeth is currently a teaching fellow and instructor-of-record for the 2017-2018 Elementary Greek sequence.
+Previously, she has served as a Teaching Assistant for "Egypt in the Classical World," and Greek 2102 (Homer).
+She is the current coordinator of the Center for the Ancient Mediterranean and former co-organizer of the departmental colloquium series.
+Elizabeth is also a vocal supporter of and active participant in the Barnard/Columbia Ancient Drama Group's productions of Greek drama, acting in Sophocles' Trachiniae (Deianeira/Heracles), Euripides' Ion (Creusa), and Aeschylus' Choephoroi (chorus/Nurse).
+She also previously was part of the Columbia archaeological team excavating at Hadrian's Villa (Lazio, Italy) from 2015 to 2016.

 To balance her studies, Elizabeth enjoys a healthy crossword puzzle obsession, evenings at the opera, cooking spicy foods, and binge-watching episodes of "University Challenge."